Jklein64/wiros_processing/README.md

 This package contains two nodes:

-- `aoa_node.py` takes in input CSI from the `/csi` topic and publishes resulting AoA as a [`Bearing`](https://github.com/Jklein64/rf_msgs/blob/main/msg/Bearing.msg) message to the `/bearing` topic, as well as optionally publishing 1d and 2d AoA/ToF profiles as [`Profile1d`](https://github.com/Jklein64/rf_msgs/blob/main/msg/Profile1d.msg) and [`Profile2d`](https://github.com/Jklein64/rf_msgs/blob/main/msg/Profile2d.msg) messages to `/profile1d` and `/profile2d` respectively
+- **aoa_node** takes in input CSI from the `/csi` topic and publishes resulting AoA as a [`Bearing`](https://github.com/Jklein64/rf_msgs/blob/main/msg/Bearing.msg) message to the `/bearing` topic, as well as optionally publishing 1d and 2d AoA/ToF profiles as [`Profile1d`](https://github.com/Jklein64/rf_msgs/blob/main/msg/Profile1d.msg) and [`Profile2d`](https://github.com/Jklein64/rf_msgs/blob/main/msg/Profile2d.msg) messages to `/profile1d` and `/profile2d` respectively

-- `correction_node.py` applies compensation and corrects phase shifts in raw CSI data from `/csi_raw`, republishing a [`Wifi`](https://github.com/Jklein64/rf_msgs/blob/main/msg/Wifi.msg) message to `/csi`
+- **correction_node** applies compensation and corrects phase shifts in raw CSI data from `/csi_raw`, republishing the [`Wifi`](https://github.com/Jklein64/rf_msgs/blob/main/msg/Wifi.msg) message to `/csi`

-These nodes support arbitrary (planar) antenna array configurations allowing for linear, square, etc. array shapes.
+These nodes support arbitrary (planar) antenna array configurations allowing for linear, square, etc. array shapes, though some algorithms assume a linear arrangement.
 Several AoA-estimation algorithms including spotfi, 2d-fft, and some averaging-based expansions of 2d-fft are present, and [`algorithm.py`](https://github.com/Jklein64/wiros_processing/blob/main/src/aoa_node/algorithm.py) is written in such a way that it is very easy to add new ones.

 ## Computing AoA